VWEX-Mission-to-Mars-April-2021/Team-1/README.md

 ## Team Values
 - Must post sun memes on a daily   basis
 - Must have window open despite    temperature
+- Must commit "Don't know" on code we don't know
+- Help each other out

 ## Scrum Git
 layla elephant